sweirich/challenge/debruijn/debruijn1.md

 ### Generic substitutions

 The above development specializes the `Sub` datatype and associated operations to `Exp`.
-Do we need to repeat this code everytime we want to implement lift?
+Do we need to repeat this code every time we want to implement lift?
 Looking closely above, there are only two places that depend on the type `Exp`: the use of `Var` in the first line of `applyS` and the actual traversal of the datatype in the definition of `subst`.

 Therefore, we can define a type class to classify all types that have these operations: